halter/terraform-provider-kubepatch/docs/resources/patch.md

 - `resource` (String) Kubernetes API resource
 - `type` (String) The type of patch being provided; one of [json merge strategic]

+### Optional

+- `triggers` (Map of String) Map of arbitrary keys and values that, when changed, will trigger a redeployment.

 ### Read-Only

 - `id` (String) Example identifier